singer-io/tap-workday/GET_LEDGERS_IMPLEMENTATION.md

 This document describes the changes made to support calling the Workday Get_Ledgers operation without the Request_Reference parameter, as specified in the Workday API documentation.

 ## Problem Statement
-The Workday Get_Ledgers operation supports an optional Request_Reference parameter that can be used to filter specific ledgers.
-When omitted, the operation returns all available ledgers for the company.
-The generic WorkdayTableStream implementation was potentially trying to include Request_Reference parameters automatically.
+The Workday Get_Ledgers operation has a discrepancy between its API documentation and SOAP schema implementation:

+- **API Documentation**: States that Request_Reference is optional and can be omitted to retrieve all ledgers
+- **SOAP Schema Reality**: Requires specific ledger IDs in the Request_Reference.Actuals_Ledger_Reference array (minOccurs=1)

+This creates a situation where the operation cannot be used to retrieve "all ledgers" without first knowing the specific ledger IDs to query.

 ## Solution
 Modified the `Ledgers` class in `tap_workday/streams/financial_management.py` to include a custom `sync()` method that:

-1. **Calls Get_Ledgers without Request_Reference**: The operation is called with only the Response_Filter parameter for pagination
-2. **Maintains pagination support**: Uses Response_Filter with Page parameter for proper pagination
-3. **Preserves existing functionality**: Maintains key_value extraction and record processing
-4. **Follows error handling patterns**: Includes fallback strategies and proper exception handling
+1. **Documents the limitation**: Clearly explains why the operation cannot retrieve all ledgers without specific IDs
+2. **Provides graceful handling**: Returns empty result set instead of crashing
+3. **Maintains stream interface**: Preserves compatibility with existing tap architecture
+4. **Logs clear explanation**: Informs users why no records are returned

 ## Changes Made